sweinstein27/js-tictactoe-rails-api-backend-v-000/README.md

-# jQuery Tic-Tac-Toe with a Rails API — Part 1
+# jQuery Tic-Tac-Toe with a Rails API — Part 1 fun

 This lab is the first half of a two-part challenge in which you're tasked with building a browser-based Tic-Tac-Toe game using jQuery and a Rails API.